LuisLombaMartinez/typescript-unit-testing-examples/README.md

 This section of the project is based on a project developed by Alex Horea for his course [Unit Testing for Typescript & NodeJs Developers with Jest](https://www.udemy.com/course/unit-testing-typescript-nodejs/).

 This part consists of the project in the `src/app/server_app` folder and our goal is to develop Jest tests to check the behaviour of the given project.

+### Server app tests

+This project has been tested using two approaches, London and Chicago.

+The London approach aims to test every class in the project independently, so it needs to use a lot of mocks to avoid dependencies.
+This approach can be seen in `src/test/server_app`.

+On the other hand, the Chicago approach aims to test functionality of modules, so it has lower mock usage since it will have more dependencies.
+This approach can be seen in `src/test/server_app2`.